top of page

 When painting walls or ceilings with emulsion or latex paint, both tools are often combined.
 The instrument should be tailored accordingly:

-What effect do you want to achieve?
+5. What finish / effect do you want to achieve?

 The length of the fibre.
 With shorter fibre, smooth and medium-smooth bases are painted, while with long hair on the roller, rough bases are painted.